vrepinsky/vlad.repins.ky/README.md

 # Personal Website with React and Bun

 This project is pared down to the bare minimum needed to build a static React site with Bun's bundler.
+Using goober for css-in-jss and wouter for super light client side routing.

 Install dependencies: